Self-esteem is the reputation we acquire with ourselves. – Nathaniel Branden

 An effective way to boost the child’s self-esteem is to remind them of their her of her successes.

 You will need:

 A sheet of paper, pen

-- Give the child a pen and paper or notebook.
+- Give your child a pen and paper or notebook.

-- Start by writing down the list of wins in life on the front page, leaving space at the bottom to add more later.
+- Start by writing down the list of successes in life on the front page, leaving space at the bottom to add more later.